Indian National Academy of Engineering

-INAE functions as an apex body and promotes the practice of engineering & technology and the related sciences for their application to solving problems of national importance.
-The Academy also provides a forum for futuristic planning for the country's development, requiring engineering and technological inputs and brings together specialists from such fields as may be necessary for comprehensive solutions to the needs of the country.
+INAE functions as an apex body and promotes the practice of engineering and technology and the related sciences for their application to solving problems of national importance.
+The academy also provides a forum for futuristic planning for the country's development, requiring engineering and technological inputs and brings together specialists from such fields as may be necessary for comprehensive solutions to the needs of the country.

 History

 The Indian National Academy of Engineering was registered on 20 April 1987 on the recommendation of the Ministry of Civil Supplies.
-Prof. Jai Krishna was appointed its first President.
+Jai Krishna was appointed its first President.

-The Academy was formally inaugurated by the Prime Minister Rajiv Gandhi on 11 April 1988 at a Foundation Function in New Delhi.
+The academy was formally inaugurated by the Prime Minister Rajiv Gandhi on 11 April 1988 at a Foundation Function in New Delhi.